Benoy

-Benoy is an international firm of architects, master planners, interior architects, landscape architects and graphic designers working from design studios in the United Kingdom, Singapore, Hong Kong, Shanghai, Beijing, and Montréal.
+Benoy is an international firm specialising in architecture, masterplanning, interior architecture, landscape architecture, and wayfinding.
+They have working design studios in London, Newark, Dubai, and Shanghai as well as specialists across Singapore, Hong Kong, Beijing, and Mumbai.
 The company is primarily known for its global retail architecture.
 Notable projects include the Westfield London building in the UK, Elements shopping mall in Hong Kong, the ION mall and the Jewel Changi Airport in Singapore, and Iconsiam in Bangkok, Thailand.

 Company history

-Building on their strong retail heritage, Benoy works across multiple sectors and geographies, blending art and science, creativity and commerciality, with a full range of design services backed by data, insights and analysis.
-They combine creative flair with high-tech capabilities, plus a deep understanding of global trends, local cultures and client needs.
+Benoy includes art, science, creativity and commerciality in their design services backed by data, insights and analysis.

-Operating in Europe, the Middle East, Asia and the Americas, Benoy shapes places and experiences that go beyond the expected, transforming the world we live in for today and tomorrow.
+Benoy operates in Europe, the Middle East, Asia and the Americas.

 The company CEO is Tom Cartledge.

 Notable projects include Iconsiam in Bangkok, London's first Westfield Shopping Centre and the Elements mall in Hong Kong.